 Understanding when and in what circumstances to use a particular technique is a crucial aspect of being a clinician.
 Being an advanced diploma qualified clinical sports and remedial massage therapist, educator and musculoskeletal professional, the author, understands this.
 As with foam rollers and when used correctly, the use of massage balls for self trigger-point therapy can produce some good results.
 Massage balls and foam rollers can prove an extremely beneficial addition to ones self-massage and self-maintenance routine.
 However, there are different massage principles behind using a foam roller and a massage ball for self trigger point therapy.
 The following link has more details on what myofasical trigger points (TrPs) are and their relevance.
 Unfortunately, not all of those people using or instructing in the use of foam rollers, massage balls or trigger point therapy techniques have any form of massage training and in some cases little to no training in anatomy or physiology.
-Hence, it is common to see incorrect use of foam rollers (see foam roller article) and massage balls, based on the massage techniques these tools attempt to replicate.
+Hence, it is common to see incorrect use of foam rollers (see the foam roller article).
 Although self-massage methods can be quite useful, they will never be as good as or replace the effectiveness of a good myofascial therapist.
 Furthermore, it is not possible to effectively self-treat all areas of the body.
 Also, limitations associated with the application of techniques in a self-treatment context can affect treatable tissues.
 Hence, even the author has to seek regular treatment between 4-6 weeks, and top-level athletes seek treatments far more frequently.
 Some Olympians may require a daily mix of soft tissue and musculoskeletal therapy treatments while training for events.
 Other athletes may need fewer treatments a week, fortnightly or even monthly.
 However, just because such athletes have access to various forms of soft-tissue therapy, they will also have a self-treatment or maintenance routine.
 Such a routine may consist of stretching, foam roller massage and other forms of self-myofascial release.

 Foam Roller vs Massage Balls and Trigger Point Tools